What our barristers offer

-Our barristers frequently appear in banking and financial services cases with an international dimension, and many have been called to the Bars of other jurisdictions in order to act in cross-border disputes.
-They also act in banking and financial services arbitrations around the world.
+Our barristers frequently appear in banking and finance cases with an international dimension, and many have been called to the Bars of other jurisdictions in order to act in cross-border disputes.
+They also act in banking and finance arbitrations around the world.

 Members of Chambers cover jurisdictions including:

 - EU: appearing before the EU institutions, including the Court of Justice of the EU

 - Europe: Cyprus, Ireland, Germany, France, the Netherlands

 - Middle East: Dubai (including in the DIFC and acting for clients before the Dubai Financial Services Authority), Qatar, Bahrain, Oman